“Whip ’er good, Billy.”

 She waits for the door to open.
 Waits for the opportunity to break free past them.

 GM: It slams open.
 The teenage son stands in the doorway, wearing a pair of sweats, no shirt, and carrying a baseball bat in both hands.
-His mouth falls even as his eyes bulge, his expression trapped between horror, rage, and terror at the sight of Caroline throttling the horribly bleeding woman.
+His mouth falls open.
+His eyes bulge.

 “GET OFF MMYY MMOOOOOOM!” he screams, charging the Ventrue.